(An introductory note on the Russian poet Galina Rymbu)

 own Russian readership and for the English readership who examine

-the excellent translations made by Jonathan Brooks Platt.
+the excellent translations made by Joan Brooks.

 The scatology of certain canonical poets such as Blake, as well as